r4hul77/AL4GNN/readme.md

 Contain all script files

 ### models
-1. Trained node classification (candidiate node identiifcation) pytorch models.\
+1. Trained node classification pytorch models.

 Note: There are other files that are developed on fly but are not needed for the output generation.